gravitational/teleport/rfd/0180-sso-mfa.md

 SSO MFA challenges will adhere to [RFD 155](https://github.com/gravitational/teleport/blob/master/rfd/0155-scoped-webauthn-credentials.md) by supporting MFA challenge scopes and optionally allowing reuse for specific scopes (Admin MFA).

+##### Replay Prevention

-When reuse is not requested/allowed, the SSO MFA token will be validated once and then discarded immediately to prevent reuse.
+When reuse is not requested/allowed, the SSO MFA token will be validated once and then discarded immediately to prevent replay attacks.

+#### Phishing Prevention

+Just as SSO login can be prone to phishing attacks, so can the SSO MFA flow.
+Therefore it is important that IdP administrators adhere to the [strict guidelines](#strict-guidelines) to configure phishing-resistant MFA checks IdP-side.

+This depends on the IdP in use.
+For example, Okta supports a phishing resistant (phr) oidc acr value that would require Fido2/WebAuthn authentication to satisfy the requirement.

 ### Implementation